loopj/i2c-hal/README.md

 ## Usage

-Once you've installed the library, you'll need to [define which sensor devices are installed](#supported-devices) and include `Sensors.h`:
+Once you've installed the library, you'll need to define which sensor devices are installed (see [supported devices](#supported-devices)) and then include `Sensors.h`:

 ```c++
 #define SENSORS_MPU6050_ATTACHED